-Paving stones come from the natural rocks, which used to bury in the different strata of the crust of the Mother Earth.
-It means humans have no control over its formation process at all.
+Paving stones come from the natural rocks, which used to bury in the different strata of the crust of Mother Earth.
+It means humans have no control over their formation process at all.
 Large rocks cut into desired sizes as stone slabs or tiles passing through a long journey of different processes and be ready to install in your building or landscape as hardscape material.

 When stones slabs or tiles cut and turned into the commercial products, it has surfaced at the top, which is a prime concern to create textures on the stones.
 Stone processing units are giving a touch to stone surfaces as per needs and standards prevailing in the industry.

 Thus, different types of stone textures used to born from the stone finish applied artificially by humans and their machines.
 Otherwise, naturally cut surfaces remain as a natural cleft in the absence of any treatment at all.
 Therefore, natural clefts have unique texture originating from the rock cutting patterns and machines.
 Here, natural & rustic matte finish is common.